Shopify Import Duties: The Cross-Border Selling Guide for 2026

 Frequently Asked Questions

-Sources: US International Trade Commission (HTS database), USTR (tariff announcements), CBP (import procedures), Shopify Help Center (duties and import taxes documentation), Tax Foundation (tariff analysis), WTO (trade statistics).
-Tariff rates current as of April 2026 and subject to change.
+- US International Trade Commission (HTS database), USTR (tariff announcements), CBP (import procedures), Shopify Help Center (duties and import taxes documentation), Tax Foundation (tariff analysis), WTO (trade statistics).
+Tariff rates current as of June 2026 and subject to change.
 This article is for informational purposes only and does not constitute legal, tax, or customs advice.
 Consult a licensed customs broker for decisions specific to your business.